chato94/A/README.md

 * Add all files and folders to serve in the same directory as the index.js file.
   * You still have to have an HTML file in the directory.
 If none is found, the 404 page is served.
     * It takes priority for an `index.html` file, then serves the first HTML file it finds.
 There are no guarantees that HTML files will be found in any specified order.
+  * GET request URL processing happens in the following priorities:
+    1. Attempts to match the path perfectly.
+If this fails then...
+    2. Attempts to match a dependency from the top folder of the HTML file.
+If this fails then...
+    3. Attempts to match with an `index.html` file.
+If this fails then...
+    4. Attempts to match any `....html` file.
+If this fails then...
+    5. Attempts to strip the URL until it matches a dependency in the 404 folder.
+If this fails then...
+    6. It serves the /404/index.html file with a 404 error code (all others are code 200).

 * Once ready to run, run the `index.js` file and from there, websites can be accessed from the IP address logged on the terminal's stdout.